 How to shift IT organization’s focus from managing services and suppliers to truly supporting business and developing new solutions?

-IT Standard for Management is a clear, easily understandable model that is perfect for an environment where a large part of operations has already been outsourced.
-IT Standard for Management ensures IT responds to the growing changes of business.
+Business Technology Standard is a clear, easily understandable model that is perfect for an environment where a large part of operations has already been outsourced.
+BT Standard ensures that IT responds to the growing changes of business.

-After creating a new IT operating model with IT Standard for Management as the framework, Finnair’s IT is more business-oriented than before and actively involved in developing new solutions.
+After creating a new IT operating model with the BT Standard as the framework, Finnair’s IT is more business-oriented than before and actively involved in developing new solutions.
 Creating Cross Functional Teams enabled team members from varying backgrounds to come together and share their viewpoints to create development processes together.

 When Finnair, one of the most renowned aviation companies in the world, decided to renew their IT operations, their CIO Kari Saarikoski realized it was time to create a completely new operating model.
-By utilizing IT Standard for Business as framework, Finnair managed to tighten its IT operations with business in a very concrete way.
+By utilizing Business Technology Standard as framework, Finnair managed to tighten its IT operations with business in a very concrete way.

 Like many IT organizations, Finnair realized in 2015 that the world was changing rapidly and the demands from business operations and clients were constantly growing.
 There was a need to build IT to truly support business.
 Finnair had already outsourced a part of its IT to partners, and now they needed to find a way to make IT fully cooperate with business.

 The goal of Finnair’s IT management was clear: IT must find a way to respond to the growing changes of business.
-IT Standard for Business was chosen as the framework as Finnair’s Kari Saarikoski felt it provided the perfect guidelines.
+Business Technology Standard was chosen as the framework as Finnair’s Kari Saarikoski felt it provided the perfect guidelines.
 Saarikoski, currently Digital Transformation Lead, worked as CIO during the project.

 “Framework such as COBIT felt too heavy, difficult and detailed.
-IT Standard for Business gathers the basic practices together while leaving space for the organization to create a model that suits them best.
-IT Standard for Business is easy to understand, and its structures fit an environment where parts of the operations of the organization have already been outsourced”, Kari Saarikoski says.
+BT Standard gathers the basic practices together while leaving space for the organization to create a model that suits them best.
+BT Standard is easy to understand, and its structures fit an environment where parts of the operations of the organization have already been outsourced”, Kari Saarikoski says.

 Sofigate helped Finnair to create the new IT operating model and build operations.
-Original ideas were rooted in organizational structures, and Sofigate’s experts brought defined forms, content and models for measurement to the concept, according to the IT Standard for Business.
-IT Standard for Business also brought much needed simplification and clarity to the framework.
+Original ideas were rooted in organizational structures, and Sofigate’s experts brought defined forms, content and models for measurement to the concept, according to the BT Standard.
+BT Standard also brought much needed simplification and clarity to the framework.

 “High expertise is always needed when different frameworks are applied.
 Sofigate’s experts ensured that a simple model stays simple in practise as well.
 While some customization was made for Finnair, no unnecessary or complex details were added”, Kari Saarikoski explains.